 RECIPES WITH CHOCOLATE

-Chocolate Chips (baking)
+3. Dark Chocolate Chips

 Baking chocolate chips are designed so that they withstand high temperature and they hold their shape.
 This means that if you use them, they will not melt completely into the cake mixture, but you will have a chocolate flavour in a form of chocolate buttons/chips.